 1. Represent Your Customer’s Perception of Your Brand

 Great customer journey maps represent the way your customers see your brand.
-It is not simply the way you believe they see it.
+It's not simply the way you believe they see it.

 Often, this means including a lot of aspects that are not within your control.
 Examples of this include web searches, social media influences, and the steps they take even before they enter the picture.

-The insights that this will create will help you avoid wasting resources on efforts that don’t produce new customers.
-Instead, you will be able to focus more on the goals that will help you build relationships.
+The insights that this'll create will help you avoid wasting resources on efforts that don’t produce new customers.
+Instead, you'll be able to focus more on the goals that'll help you build relationships.

 2. Do Your Research

-Internal staff alone is not enough for you to establish an accurate and realistic customer journey map.
+Internal staff alone isn't enough for you to establish an accurate and realistic customer journey map.
 You’ll have to do your research to make sure that your map is thorough.

-Regardless of your approach, it is best to do customer research first to lay the foundations of your map.
+Regardless of your approach, it's best to do customer research first to lay the foundations of your map.
 Later on, you can build on the information gathered from your research.